 Energy storage systems can also be used to supplement grid supplies and lower electricity bills.
 There is a growing trend to use storage systems with lithium-ion batteries for night-time charging when electricity tariffs are lowest and then to use (discharge) the batteries during the day to power a building’s core electrical systems when rates are highest.

 Lithium-ion batteries can also be used with some uninterruptible power supplies in this type of installation allowing the UPS system to be used as a virtual power plant (VPP).
 The UPS powers critical building systems during the day and provides protection from mains power outages.
 At night the Li-ion battery is recharged and still available to supply power to the UPS inverter if a power outage occurs.
 Some uninterruptible power supplies have bi-directional rectifier/converters allowing them to export power from the Li-ion batteries into then grid.

 In remote areas, a hybrid UPS and energy storage installation can provide 24/7 power with the need to run generators on a regular basis.
 The generators can be used in standby mode, as an alternative source of power to the mains power supply or battery set.
 Some UPS systems can also connect to a solar PV installation to provide a third source of power for battery recharge.

-For ease-of-deployment or where building space is limited, Synchronised Power can provide containerised energy storage systems.
+For ease-of-deployment or where building space is limited, Server Room Environments can provide containerised energy storage systems.
 The containers can be painted and fitted-out client specification and only require connection and commissioning once delivered to site as they include the energy storage system components, cooling, lighting, remote monitoring and LV switchgear.